PokieSteven/Blog1/README.md

 Finally, the strong effort and support of the government, and the cooperation of all related professionals will be required if the operation is to succeed for all the obvious reasons.

-The future technology of medicine is quiet powerful and it could be used in many ways.
+The future technology of medicine is quite powerful, and it could be used in many ways.
 Hence, it would be greatly considered through debates and approvals before the actualisation of it.
-And in my opininon, I believe that we need to put a leap of faith in the humanity and hope that this technology would be used for benevolence rather than for self-gain.
+And in my opininon, I believe that we need to put a leap of faith in humanity and hope that this technology would be used for benevolence rather than for self-gain.

 ## Sources and References
 - ASHG.
 (2019, January 1).
 Medical Genetics.
 ASHG.